Coronavirus (COVID-19) Information

 Frequently Asked Questions

-The California Community College Chancellor’s Office maintains an FAQ site for students that covers many topics related to financial aid, Federal Work Study, low-cost computers and broadband access, withdrawals, and more.
+The California Community College Chancellor’s Office maintains an FAQ site for students that covers many topics related to financial aid, Federal Work Study, low-cost computers and broadband access, withdrawals, support for undocumented students and more.
 Please also see the FAQs below that address Fullerton College specifically.

 Q: Where can I find information on Canvas and how to take online/remote classes?